 - No exit exam or post-course testing is needed

 - Credit appears on your ACC transcript just as if you had taken the course at an ACC Campus

 - Credit can apply directly towards a degree

+At a minimum, you're sure to earn credit at all Colorado Community Colleges, at virtually no cost to you and you will receive the quality, support, and rigor that you would expect at ACC.
 With all degree programs, transfer credit is granted by the college that accepts the credit, not the college where the credit was earned.
 Other colleges can change their policies, so it’s always a good idea to check with the college where you would like to earn your final degree.
-At a minimum, you’re sure to earn credit at all of the Colorado Community Colleges through this program, and you will receive the quality, support, and rigor that you would expect at ACC.